FizziMilk/KHABSTimetable/Harrison/Group Meeting Notes - Harrison.md

 (go through each of the team members)

+-- ADD STATE GATE REVIEW MEETINGS REQUIREMENT AND USE --

 Because we applied these methods, we ensure a mutual benefit for both ourselves and the stakeholders of the project.